General Chemistry · Unit 09

 9.1 Start Here: What Stoichiometry Is Actually Doing

-The word stoichiometry (stoy-key-AH-meh-tree) sounds intimidating, but the idea is simple.
+The word stoichiometry (stoy-key-AH-meh-tree) sounds bigger than the idea really is.
 It is the math that tells you how much of each chemical is used or made in a reaction.

-This is not a new idea disconnected from the last two units.
-It combines the mole work from Unit 07 with the balanced equations from Unit 08.
+This is the unit where the mole work from Unit 07 and the balanced equations from Unit 08 finally work together.

 Think of a recipe.
-If a cookie recipe says "use 2 cups of flour for every 1 cup of sugar," you can scale it up or down.
+If a cookie recipe says "use 2 cups of flour for every 1 cup of sugar," you can scale that ratio up or down.

 A balanced chemical equation works the same way.
-The coefficients act like the recipe amounts for the reaction.
+The coefficients are the fixed recipe amounts for the reaction.

 This means: 2 molecules of hydrogen gas react with 1 molecule of oxygen gas to make 2 molecules of water.
 The ratio 2 : 1 : 2 never changes — no matter how big or small the batch.